-Prototyping is an essential part of the product design process.
+Prototyping is an essential part of the product design process and one of the key product design services Idea Reality offers.
 There are many forms of prototype from basic mock ups through to fully functioning models for sales purposes.
 Different prototypes will be required depending upon your end goal for the product idea however all new products are likely to require a prototype of some description.
 Here are some different types of prototype with an explanation of each.
 It would not be sensible to produce a fully functioning and realistic prototype at great expense before the basic elements such as form, style and functionality are tested.
 In most cases the prototype is only required to prove that the concept design is correct before proceeding to manufacture however the complexity of the design will determine the quantity and types of prototypes required.
 If the design idea includes electronics for example, there may be the need to prototype both the casing/enclosure and the actual electronics separately prior to assembling them together into a working prototype.
 For more info please read: Why prototype an invention idea?

 Product Design Prototypes